OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 - status
   - to be assessed judging from version (0.x.x; beta) or source URL (dev branch) or the presence of an attestation URL
 - version/fork/variant of another OSHM/POSH
-  - version, URL, presence of other _very_ similar OSH in the knowledge base, information from the GitHub/Gitlab API ('fork of' etc.)
+  - version, URL, presence of other _very_ similar OSH in the knowledge base (judging e.g. from 'consists of'), information from the GitHub/Gitlab API ('fork of' etc.)
+- joining technology
+  - by TsDC-ID